duxsco/gpg-config-and-scripts/README.md

 - `gnupg`
 - `gnu-sed`

 You need to comment out `default-key` as well as `encrypt-to` in `gpg.conf` OR set the ID of one of your secret keys.
-To print full-length personal key IDs:
+The same applies to `sender` where you have to provide your UID's e-mail address or comment the option out altogether.
+To print full-length personal key IDs and e-mail addresses:

 ```bash
 gpg --list-options show-only-fpr-mbox --list-secret-keys